-How to Protect Yourself
+Strategies to Protect Yourself

-- If that checks out, ask for a copy of the lease terms in writing and read it carefully.
-It should spell out all rental payments, fees, and responsibilities.
+- If that checks out, ask for a copy of the lease terms in writing and read it It should spell out all rental payments, fees, and responsibilities.

-You can avoid becoming the victim of a rental listing scam altogether by working with Real Property Management Lakeside.
-As a professional property manager, we can inform you about upcoming listings that have been verified through the proper channels.
-Contact us online or give us a call at 863-302-8752 if you’re looking for a great rental in Polk County.
+While scammers are definitely out there, the best way to avoid being a victim is by working with Real Property Management Lakeside.
+As a professional property manager, we can inform you about upcoming listings verified through the proper channels.
+View our listings online if you’re looking for a great rental in Polk County.